peter-evans/create-pull-request/README.md

    - commits made during the workflow that have not been pushed
 2. Commit all changes to a new branch, or update an existing pull request branch.
-3. Create or update a pull request to merge the branch into the base&mdash;the branch checked out in the workflow. or update an existing open pull request for that branch.
+3. Create or update a pull request to merge the branch into the base&mdash;the branch checked out in the workflow.

 ## Documentation